telekom/lightgbm-tools/README.md

 pip install lightgbm-tools
 ```

-To run unit tests locally, ensure that you have installed all relevant requirements.
+To do development and run unit tests locally, ensure that you have installed all relevant requirements.
 You will probably want to install it in "editable mode" if you are developing locally.

 ```bash